 There is a pressing and complex challenge to address threats to security and substantial capacity within the research community to support this.
-The Partnership for Conflict, Crime and Security Research (PaCCS) is leading the response to this challenge.
-The Partnership is an initiative of UK Research and Innovation (UKRI) and was established in 2008 as the Global Uncertainties Programme.
-It aims to deliver high quality and cutting edge research to help improve our understanding of current and future global security challenges.
+The Partnership for Conflict, Crime and Security Research (PaCCS) was created in order to respond to this challenge.
+It was established by RCUK (now UKRI) in 2008 as the Global Uncertainties Programme with an aim of delivering high quality and cutting edge research to help improve our understanding of current and future global security challenges.

 The Partnership has focused on the core areas of:

 The Arts and Humanities Research Council (AHRC), Engineering and Physical Sciences Research Council (EPSRC) and Economic and Social Research Council (ESRC) are core members of the Partnership.